tycho01/react-storybook/docs/api.md

 ### Static Directory

 Sometimes, you ship your static files directly inside your project.
 In Meteor apps, this is done with the `public` directory in the app root.
-So, you can ask React Storybook to serve those static files.
+So, you can ask Ng2 Storybook to serve those static files.

-Here's how to tell React Storybook to use that directory to load static files:
+Here's how to tell Ng2 Storybook to use that directory to load static files:

 ```
 start-storybook -p 6977 -s ./public